ScottWales/sawlibf/README.md

-# Basic Fortran project
+# A Fortran library

-This is a basic makefile to set up fortran projects, which includes automatic module dependancy generation.
+This is a basic Fortran libary with a few types

+## Types

+* String
+* Linked List Template

 ## Usage